Welcome, Pauletta Jordan

 Request for Qualifications: Airport Consulting Firms

-In April, the County put out a request for qualifications (RFQ) for an airport consultant consisting of Airport Planning, Architecture/Engineering, Environmental, and Consulting Services.
-County staff interviewed consultant firms to provide design, planning, engineering, construction management and environmental review/approval services associated with airfield improvements identified on the Airport Capital Improvement Plan (ACIP) for funding the next five (5) years.
-The County is currently in the process of negotiating contracts with two firms for these functions and will be bringing the proposals to the Board of Supervisors in the very near future.
+The County put out a request for qualifications (RFQ) for an airport consultant consisting of Airport Planning, Architecture/Engineering, Environmental, and Consulting Services.
+County staff interviewed several consultant firms to provide design, planning, engineering, construction management and environmental review/approval services associated with the airfield improvements identified on the Airport Capital Improvement Plan (ACIP) for funding in the next five (5) years.
+The County awarded two firms, Mead and Hunt and ESA and they will begin working on projects for the next steps in the proposed 300 foot runway extension.

 Unauthorized Contractors and Mechanics

-A permit must be obtained from the Airport Manager prior to any mechanical work or aircraft detailing services performed at Gnoss Field.
+A permit must be obtained from the Airport Manager prior to any mechanical work or aircraft detailing services are performed at Gnoss Field.
 Any aircraft/hanger owner who hires unauthorized contractors to work on Gnoss Field will be held responsible for allowing unauthorized work to be performed at the airport.
-If tenants are found to violate Marin County Code (see below for specifics), fines will be accessed to both the aircraft and/or hanger owner.
+If tenants are found to violate Marin County Code (see below for specifics), fines will be accessed to both the aircraft and/or hanger owner and may lose the use of storage permit and the ability to base their aircraft at Gnoss Field.

 Aircraft Storage Permits and Insurance